giulioprisco/wolframECAR/readme.md

 ### run3.png

 Run 3: Run 1 for 899 steps; Edit `cells.txt` to flip (add) cell 865; Run backward to the beginning with the initial state loaded from `cells.txt`.
-Run backward again (twice backward is forward) for 1799 steps.
+Run backward again (twice backward is forward) for 1799 steps with the initial state loaded from `cells.txt`..
 Compare to Run 1.
 Note how the cell flip propagates gradually in both directions.

 ### run4.png

 Run 4: Run 1 for 899 steps; Edit `cells.txt` to flip (remove) cell 873; Run backward to the beginning with the initial state loaded from `cells.txt`.
-Run backward again (twice backward is forward) for 1799 steps.
+Run backward again (twice backward is forward) for 1799 steps with the initial state loaded from `cells.txt`..
 Compare to Run 1.
 Note how the cell flip propagates gradually in both directions.

 ## Metaphysical musings